-The New Zealand Institute of Architects (NZIA) has produced a series of standard-form construction contracts, some of which are designed for use where the contract is administered by an NZIA architect, others of which may be used when the architect is not contractually involved in the administration of the contract.
+The New Zealand Institute of Architects (NZIA) has produced a series of standard-form construction contracts, some of which are

-The Association of Consulting Engineers New Zealand, Engineering New Zealand, Auckland Regional Contracts Group, IPWEA NZ and NZTA have developed standard conditions of contract for consultancy services.
+The Association of Consulting Engineers New Zealand, Engineering New Zealand, the Auckland Regional Contracts Group, the Institute of Public Works Engineering Australasia New Zealand and the New Zealand Transport Agency have developed standard conditions of contract for consultancy services.
 These can apply to a wide range of consulting services and for most types of project.

-The Registered Master Builders Association and New Zealand Specialist Trade Contractors Federation jointly provide a standard form of subcontract, which has recently been subject to review and updated (informally known as SA-2017).
+The Registered Master Builders Association and New Zealand Specialist Trade Contractors Federation jointly provide a standard form of subcontract, which was recently subject to review and updated (informally known as SA-2017).